Salt & Wind Travel

 Greve in Chianti

+We’re kickign off our list of day trips from Florence with Greve in Chianti.
 A small town in the Chianti wine region, Greve in Chianti is located along one of the most popular roads in Tuscany.
-Greve in Chianti has an adorable main square and some charming streets, but the real appeal is how much you can explore nearby.
+Greve in Chianti has an adorable main square and charming streets, but the real appeal is how much you can explore nearby.

 We recommend you rent a car when visiting Greve in Chianti because it’s as much fun to drive the winding country roads as it is to stop and explore the villages.
 Plan on making it a full-day trip by departing from Florence in the morning and aiming to return after dinner.

-For classic Tuscan food with a side of great service, make a reservation at Ristoro L’Antica Scuderia in the nearby town of Badia di Passignano.
+For classic Tuscan food with excellent service, make a reservation at Ristoro L’Antica Scuderia in the nearby town of Badia di Passignano.
 If you’re there in the summertime, try to get a spot on the terrace and make the meal into an afternoon affair like many of the locals will be doing.

 Monteriggioni